 5. Making everything hands-on

 Seriously, everything can be hands-on.
 Learning about ancient societies?
 Design and print a model of a mummy or a pyramid.
 Learning about landforms?
 Design and print a peninsula or a mountain range.
 Learning about natural disasters?
-Design and print tools to protect you during a disaster.
+Design and print tools to protect you from problems arising from natural disasters.
 The list goes on and on.
-Check out these free lesson ideas to get you started.
-Makers Empire school subscribers have full access 130 detailed lesson plans aligned to the Australian curriculum and the American core standards and searchable by grade, subject and theme.
+Learn more about our Lesson Plan Library with over 150 detailed lesson plans aligned with American, Australian and international teaching standards and curriculum and searchable by grade, subject and theme.

 6. Building school camaraderie